axolotl0-0/GEOL0069Assignment4/README.md

   from scipy.cluster.hierarchy import linkage, fcluster
   ```
 #### Filtering the data
+We filter the surface types to keep only sea ice and leads, and to remove other types.

 #### Removing NaN values from data
 There are some NaN values in the dataset so one way to deal with this is to delete them.